charliecalvert/CloudNotes/Assignments/Prog272Final2016.md

 This demonstrates your ability to take some of the concepts taught in the core portion of the course and implement them on your own with a minimum of hand holding.

-Finally, you should work to produce a complete, well structured application:
+Finally, if you have completed the features outlined above, you can attempt to produce a complete, well structured application:

 - An Energy Types page with clickable **msnTypes** that filter your data
 - Database page to import JSON data into MongoDB and display it.
 - Settings page pulling and setting data in MongoDB
-- Ability to use either JSON or MongoDB as your datasource
+- Ability to use either JSON or MongoDB as your datasource for the renewables page.
-- Ability to use the settings page to dynamically switch back and forth between displaying JSON data and MongoDB data.
+- Ability to use the settings page to dynamically switch back and forth between displaying JSON data and MongoDB data for the renewables page.

 I'm expecting that most students won't be able to complete all the features of the final.
 Consider adopting the following strategies:

--
+- Put only your best work Heroku.
+This is your **release** and should contain only working features.
+  - Suppose you could only get one page working properly.
+Then put only that one page on Heroku.
+- The code in your main repository can optionally contain broken features if you want to show that you nearly completed X or Y. In general, it will help to show that you at least tried to complete a page rather than never tried at all.
+For instance, if you got parts of the Energy Types page working, but not all of it, then include that page even if it is buggy.
+In your repository, but not on Heroku, I want to see what you tried to do as well as what you completed successfully.
+Again, put only your best work on Heroku.
+- Don't work too hard.
+A sane approach to a course like this is to work steadily throughout the quarter.
+It is very hard to solve an entire quarters worth of problems in two days.
+  - I understand that not everyone came into this course with the same level of experience.
+Don't compare your work to the work of other students.
+I divided the features of the final into priorities in part to give students who are new to this kind of development some guidance.
+In some cases, just completing the first set of priorities will be enough to get you a respectable grade in this course.
+In other cases, I will expect to see nearly all the features in the third set of priorities completed.
+I think most of you know what I expect, but if you are unsure you can ask me for additional guidance.
+Consider, however, surprising me.
+Sometimes students do better than I expect.
+That's always nice.
+- Go to this page (the one you are reading right now) on the web frequently.
+Refresh the page at least once every time you visit it.
+At this stage, it will be difficult for me to add or remove features of the final, but it is likely that I will add hints or clarifications.
+You don't won't miss seeing a hint that could help you create a better program.

 Extra credit

 - Dynamically switch back and forth between using mLab and local data.
+- Have the ability to switch back and forth between MongoDB and JSON as the datasource on all your pages.
+  - This would include, on the database page, the ability to import Energy Types data.

 ## Images